Nikon 1 V1 vs Olympus TG-6

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon 1 V1 and Olympus Tough TG-6 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the TG-6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the V1 does not offer wifi capability.
+In contrast, the V1 does not provide wifi capability.

 Travel and landscape photographers will find it useful that the TG-6 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.